Shell | AI Integration

 Configuring AI Extensions

-<PropertyGroup> <!-- Enable AI extensions (disabled by default, requires Microsoft.Extensions.AI) --> <ShinyMauiShell_GenerateAiExtensions>true</ShinyMauiShell_GenerateAiExtensions>
+<PropertyGroup> <!-- Disable AI extensions (enabled by default, requires Microsoft.Extensions.AI) --> <ShinyMauiShell_GenerateAiExtensions>false</ShinyMauiShell_GenerateAiExtensions>

-<!-- Customize the generated class name (default: AiExtensions) --> <ShinyMauiShell_AiExtensionsClassName>MyAppRouteExtensions</ShinyMauiShell_AiExtensionsClassName>
+<!-- Customize the generated static extensions class name (default: AiExtensions) --> <ShinyMauiShell_AiExtensionsClassName>MyAppRouteExtensions</ShinyMauiShell_AiExtensionsClassName>

 <!-- Customize the AI navigate method name (default: NavigateToRoute) --> <ShinyMauiShell_AiNavigateMethodName>GoToPage</ShinyMauiShell_AiNavigateMethodName></PropertyGroup>| Property | Default | Controls |